-For more information on Cisco's Secertification programs, visit the Cisco website at www.cisco.com/c/en/usSettraining-events/
+For more information on Cisco's certification programs, visit the Cisco www.cisco.com/c/en/us /training-events/trainingwebsite at certifications /certifications.html.

 Cisco challenges applicants differently, depending on the level of certification.
 Entry-level certifications require only a single exam, whereas more advanced certifications require multiple courses and exams.
 Cisco also offers multiple paths for associates, professionals, and experts.
 These paths enable Cisco credential holders to specialize in specific areas.
 You can earn a Cisco certification from the following technology groups: